bwalshe/simple_http_server/README.md

 ## Limiting the number of concurrent threads

-Instead of spawning a new thread for each connection as needed, we could spawn a fixed size set of worker threads which live for the entire lifetime of our server.
-Each time a new connection comes in, we could pass it off to one of these workers and let it do its thing.
+Instead of spawning a new thread for each connection as needed, we could spawn a fixed number of worker threads which live for the entire lifetime of our server.
+Each time a new connection comes in, we could pass it to one of these workers and let it read from the connection and send a response.
 This would eliminate the pause while we wait for a thread to be created, and it would prevent us creating too many threads at once and jamming up the system.

 This would introduce two new problems - how do we distribute the work between each of the treads fairly, and what do we do if we get a new connection while